 As a CE tutor, you will be meeting with a group of up to three (3) tutees each week throughout the semester.
 At these sessions, you should focus mainly on English conversational skills and should be fostering a comfortable and open atmosphere in which your tutees can practice with ease and confidence.

 Your sessions and how you conduct them are entirely up to you.
 We will not be giving you detailed lesson plans to follow, so you should prepare in whatever way you find most effective for your sessions.
-Because this tutoring program is more so about conversational English than English used for other purposes (academic writing, interviewing, etc.) we do not expect you to be leading detailed and complex ESL lessons.
-We want you to be a friend and a resource for your tutees, so simply preparing some topics to discuss and maybe fun activities (such as role-playing scenarios) are great ways to prepare for you tutoring sessions.
+Because this tutoring program is more about conversational English than English used for other purposes (academic writing, interviewing, etc.) we do not expect you to be leading detailed and complex ESL lessons.
+We want you to be a friend and a resource for your tutees.
+Simply preparing some topics to discuss and maybe fun activities (such as role-playing scenarios) are great ways to prepare for you tutoring sessions.

 How to Be a Tutor